powerhouse-inc/powerhouse-docs/docs/academy/05-Launch/03-RunOnACloudServer.md

 ![tutorial schema](images/tutorialschema.png)

 Understanding this process is key because, within the Powerhouse ecosystem, users typically start by installing pre-built packages onto their Connect or Switchboard instances.
 These packages are often sourced from a central repository, similar to an app store.
-In the previous tutorial, we've [created and published our package](/docs/academy/Launch/PublishYourProject) on the Node Package Manager (NPM) registry as our "app store," and now you'll learn how deploy your own to a cloud environment.
+In the previous tutorial, we've [created and published our package](/docs/academy/Launch/PublishYourProject) on the Node Package Manager (NPM) registry as our "app store", and now you'll learn how to deploy your own package to a cloud environment.

 ## 1. Setting up your cloud environment
 ### 1.1.
 Launching your server instance (AWS \- EC2 \- Ubuntu)